Do Latex mattress really make a difference?

-With no ‘one size fits all approach to mattresses, we haven’t presented one overall best latex mattress.
+With the “one size fits all” approach to mattresses, we haven’t presented one overall best latex mattress.
 But we have presented a selection.
-This narrows your choices, giving you the information you need to choose the best mattress for you.
+This narrows your choices, giving you the information you need in choosing the best mattress for you.

 What is a latex mattress?

 A latex mattress is known for its supportive nature, with more spring and bounce than other mattress types.
-They don’t retain much heat and are breathable, allowing for a comfortable night’s sleep during hot Australian summer nights.
+They don’t retain much heat and are breathable, allowing you to have a comfortable night’s sleep during hot Australian summer nights.
 Plus, latex mattresses are incredibly durable, representing a lasting return on your investment.

 For eco-conscious sleepers, latex mattresses can be all-natural and chemical-free.
-A natural latex mattress is dust mite, mildew and mould resistant, so it also makes them a great choice for sleepers with sensitive skin or allergies.
-However, with natural latex produced by the Para rubber tree, it’s a premium material, with a premium price tag.
+A natural latex mattress is dust mite, mildew and mold resistant, so it also makes them a great choice for sleepers with sensitive skin or allergies.
+However, with natural latex produced by the Para rubber tree, it’s a premium material with a premium price tag.

-Retailers may offer ‘latex’ mattresses which turn out to be mattresses containing a 2cm top layer of synthetic latex on top of a memory form or pocket spring unit.
+Retailers may offer ‘latex’ mattresses which turn out to be mattresses containing a 2 cm top layer of synthetic latex on top of memory foam or pocket spring unit.
 When it comes to latex mattresses, not all latex is the same.

 How to choose and buy a Latex Mattress?